 Improvements can be made in a couple of areas.
 I do feel that there is a need for better facilities especially the food and water.
-Currently, there is no canteen or food court for the visitors.
+Currently, there is no canteen or food court for visitors.
 In summers the lack of drinking water will be a menace; make sure you are carrying enough water with you on your visit.
-There are talks of introducing Zebra and Giraffe as well under the animal exchange programme from Kenya but nothing has been finalized yet.
+There are talks of introducing Zebra and Giraffe as well under the animal exchange program from Kenya but nothing has been finalized yet.
 Biological park section is slated to open in the second half of 2018.
 The government has plans to start Lion Safari in Nahargarh Zoological Park starting from October 2018 and in all likelihood, it will start as planned.

 Nahargarh Zoological Park Entry Ticket is priced at Rs 20 for students, Rs 50 for Indian adults and Rs 200 for foreigners.
 Kids under 7 years have free admission.
 Charges for a car is Rs 200 and camera Rs 600.
-Video camera is charged at Rs 1000.
-Ticket can be booked online https://sso.rajasthan.gov.in/signin
+A video camera is charged at Rs 1000.
+The ticket can be booked online https://sso.rajasthan.gov.in/signin

 The timing of Nahargarh Zoological Park is 8.30 AM to 5.30 PM.